 Speedo Kids Swim Vest

 Constructed of neoprene, the same material that your typical wet-suit is made of, the Speedo Kids Learn-to-Swim Vest zip on easily, is nice and bright, and has a safety strap with a buckled closure.
-Speedo makes a metric-ton of gear for the swimming toddler, including swim goggles for kids and even sturdy waterproof shoes for toddlers.
+Speedo makes a metric-ton of gear for the swimming toddler, including swim goggles for kids, baby swimsuits, and even sturdy waterproof shoes for toddlers.

 The inside of the toddler swim vest is lined with soft polyester for comfort.
 The vest comes in two different sizes.
 Medium is designed for children 2-4 years of age and larges are for toddlers of 4-6 years.